BoltzExchange/boltz-backend/docs/funding-addresses.md

 Funding Addresses allow receiving the coins first and only creating the swap once the amount is known.

-Another benefit, especially relevant for Bitcoin, is that the lockup transaction can be confirmed before swap creation, so the swaps can be swapped instantly later.
+Another benefit, especially relevant for Bitcoin, is that the funding transaction can confirm before swap creation.
+That allows the later swap to continue immediately once it is linked.

 They are available on Bitcoin and Liquid and use the same Taproot + MuSig2 model as other cooperative Boltz flows.